A Brief Discussion on the Application and Insights of Flag Enums

 bool has6 = Permissions.All.HasFlag(Permissions.ExcludeDelete);Concerns Regarding Bitwise Operations

-In the examples above, you might have questions about Permissions.CanUpsert.HasFlag(Permissions.None) and Permissions.All.HasFlag(Permissions.ExcludeDelete).
+In the examples above, you might have concerns about Permissions.CanUpsert.HasFlag(Permissions.None) and Permissions.All.HasFlag(Permissions.ExcludeDelete).

 The concerns regarding Permissions.All.HasFlag(Permissions.ExcludeDelete) mainly stem from the naming of All and a potential misunderstanding of ExcludeDelete.
 Although named All, it actually only contains the defined enumeration items.
 In other words, if a new enumeration item is defined but the value of All is not updated, it will not contain the new definition.
-Therefore, for Enums that may be extended, you should be cautious when using the name All.
+Therefore, for Enums that may be extended, you should be cautious about using the name All.
 ExcludeDelete is defined using the NOT (~) operator; it consists of defined enumeration items that do not include Delete and undefined values.
-This is shown in the orange area in the figure below:
+Specifically, it is the orange area in the figure below:

 Therefore, the result of Permissions.All.HasFlag(Permissions.ExcludeDelete) is false.
 This also explains why (~Permissions.CanCreate).ToString() returns a numeric value rather than the names of the contained enumeration items.
 Thus, it is recommended to avoid using the NOT (~) operator to define composite enumeration items.